 From small cars packed with technology to fast cars loaded with power, narrowing the 2017 new car list down to just a handful isn’t an easy task, writes Geraldine Herbert

-Over the past year, I’ve swapped countless car keys and spent hours behind the wheels of many cars both home and abroad.
+Over the past year, I’ve swapped countless car keys and spent hours behind the wheel of many cars both home and abroad.
 Awarding one a car of the year title is a difficult thing to do; cars are more than simply about price, boot capacity, power output and safety rating – it is often the cocktail of emotions , sound, feel and touch that is the deal breaker, with this in mind the following are some my standout cars of 2017.

 Toyota’s C-HR was a big surprise this year.
 With a sleek coupe-shape roofline, bulging wheel arches and sharp creases, the funky C-HR is certainly the one to stand out in the supermarket car park.
 It is not the most practical car but the 1.2 petrol is so good to drive and the steering is accurate while the suspension absorbs bumps nicely and keeps you cosseted from wind and road noise.
 The C-HR injects some real fun into the compact SUV sector.